-The student will learn the basic rules, methods of scoring, and etiquette of demonstrate bowling and the fundamental bowling skills.
+The student will learn the basic rules, methods of scoring, and etiquette of bowling and demonstrate the fundamental bowling skills.
 Learning methods include discussions, videotapes, demonstrations, and lab sessions.
 This course will meet for two hours per week for one semester.